wojked/hassio-addons/homepod-connect/README.md

 # HomePod Connect

-This addons allows you to stream music directly to your HomePods from Spotify.
+This add-on allows you to stream music directly to your HomePods from Spotify.

 You can find more details on the [Home Assistant Community post](https://community.home-assistant.io/t/homepod-connect-spotify-on-homepods-with-spotify-connect/482227) and in the Documentation tab.